Lindblad and Bloch equations for conversion of a neutron into an antineutron: Density matrix formalism. Oscillations in vacuum

 \section{Density matrix formalism.
 Oscillations in vacuum}

 The density matrix formalism is a natural way to describe the quantum system in a contact with the environment \cite{05,06,16,17}.
 Interaction in a medium breaks the coherence of the propagation making the description in terms of the wave function impossible.
+The $n-\bar n$ system gets entangled with the environment.
 In order to set the scene for the discussion of points {\bf (a), (b)} and {\bf (c)}, consider first $n-\bar{n}$ oscillations in vacuum.
 Needless to note that the well-known equation derived below may be obtained with much less efforts using the Schrodinger equation.

 In vacuum the state of a system is a pure one with the wave function \be | \psi \ran = \varphi_1 (t) |n\ran + \varphi_2 (t)| n'\ran. \ee Later we shall identify the states $|n\ran$ and $|n'\ran$ with either neutron and antineutron, or neutron and mirror neutron.
 The density operator reads \be |\psi \ran \lan \psi| = \varphi_1\varphi_1^* | n\ran \lan n| + \varphi_1\varphi_2^*| n\ran \lan n'| + \varphi_2\varphi_1^*| n'\ran \lan n| + \varphi_2\varphi_2^*| n'\ran \lan n'| . \ee